 Depending on the size and geological structure of hydrocarbon reservoirs, the sequence of drilling often involves:

-• an exploration well into a prospective hydrocarbon reservoir identified in a previous seismic survey.
+- an exploration well into a prospective hydrocarbon reservoir identified in a previous seismic survey.

-• an appraisal well to establish the size of the reservoir.
+- an appraisal well to establish the size of the reservoir.

-• then completing a well to become a production well that would be tied back to a platform and / or pipeline.
+- then completing a well to become a production well that would be tied back to a platform and / or pipeline.

 Beach’s program of work would be optimised in well design and equipment so that exploration and appraisal wells would be drilled to the same specifications as a production well.
 By taking this approach, if the wells are assessed as viable for production, at the end of drilling they would be completed ready for connection.
 If they are assessed as unviable, they would immediately undergo the formal P&A process.

-This approach will reduce the number of drilling activities and the time taken to explore, appraise and convert a well through to production, thereby also reducing environmental impacts from the activities.
+This approach will reduce the number of drilling activities and the time taken to explore, appraise and convert a well through to production, thereby also reducing environmental impacts from the activities.The approach to drilling is summarised in the following key steps (see diagram below).

-• Using an approved shipping route specialist anchor handling vessels (AHSVs) will manoeuvre the drilling rig into place.
+- Using an approved shipping route specialist anchor handling vessels (AHSVs) will manoeuvre the drilling rig into place.

-• Mooring equipment will be pre-laid by the AHSVs and the rig will be connected at sites determined as suitable by the seabed assessments.
+- Mooring equipment will be pre-laid by the AHSVs and the rig will be connected at sites determined as suitable by the seabed assessments.

-• Conductor and surface hole sections will be drilled and cased, then a marine riser and Blow-out Preventer (BOP) installed.
+- Conductor and surface hole sections will be drilled and cased, then a marine riser and Blow-out Preventer (BOP) installed.

-• The well would then be drilled to reach the gas reservoir beneath the seabed.
+- The well would then be drilled to reach the gas reservoir beneath the seabed.

-• The rig would be moved from one well to the next, repeating the anchoring and drilling process.
+- The rig would be moved from one well to the next, repeating the anchoring and drilling process.

 Beach would use the Transocean Equinox, which is a modern semi-submersible drilling rig designed for harsh weather and sea conditions.
-It can operate in waters up to 500m deep, drill for gas at up to 8,500m deep and accommodate 130 crew.
+It can operate in waters up to 500 m deep, drill for gas at up to 8,500 m deep and accommodate 130 crew.

 This type of drilling rig is commonly used for operations on the Norwegian Continental Shelf.
 Its design incorporates the latest technologies that mechanise hazardous operations enhancing the safety of personnel, improves fuel efficiency and utilises emissions reduction and monitoring systems.

-The rig is equipped with a marine riser and Blow Out Preventer (BOP) which is a highly specialised valve unit weighing approximately 244 tonnes and measuring 14 metres high.
+The rig is equipped with a marine riser and Blow Out Preventer (BOP) which is a highly specialised valve unit weighing approximately 244 tonnes and measuring 14 m high.
 A BOP is used in all drilling operations however the offshore rig BOP is more robust with 100% duplication of functionality.

 The BOP is used to shut-in and seal off a well in the event of an unplanned pressure build up or ‘kick’.
 Beach engineers use a rigorous process for the design of construction and operation of wells which, when combined with the rig contractor procedures and BOP equipment, ensures:

-• well integrity throughout the drilling process and, in the case of production wells throughout the well lifecycle.
+- well integrity throughout the drilling process and, in the case of production wells throughout the well lifecycle.

-• ongoing personnel safety.
+- ongoing personnel safety.

-• prevention of any environmental incidents.
+- prevention of any environmental incidents.

-The drilling process would run over several stages starting with a top-hole section of approximately 36-inches in diameter, then reducing in diameter to consecutively smaller sizes until the well reaches the final target depth.
+The drilling process would run over several stages starting with a top-hole section of approximately 91 cm in diameter, then reducing in diameter to consecutively smaller sizes until the well reaches the final target depth.
 For each section, a casing (steel pipe) would be placed in the hole and cemented in place, then a smaller drill bit would be run through the casing to drill a smaller hole to the next target depth and the process repeated to reach the final depth.
 This is usually several kilometres below the seabed.

 Beach OGV Project drilling operations would use only water-based fluids called ‘muds’ to lubricate and stabilise the wellbores in each section and remove drilling cuttings.
 Drill cuttings are rock chips from the sedimentary layers that emerge from the drilling process and would range from very fine to coarse in size.